 Pierpont Community & Technical College is an Equal Opportunity-Affirmative Action institution.
 In compliance with Title VI of the Civil Rights Act of 1964, Title VII of the Civil Rights Act, West Virginia Human Rights Act, Title IX (Educational Amendments of 1972), Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, and the other applicable laws and regulations, the institution provides equal opportunity to all prospective and current members of the student body, faculty, and staff on the basis of individual qualifications and merit without regard to race, sex, religion, age, national origin, disability, or sexual orientation as identified and defined by law.

 Pierpont neither affiliates knowingly with nor grants recognition to any individual, group or organization having policies that discriminate based on race, color, age, religion, sex, national origin, disability, or sexual orientation as defined by applicable laws and regulations.
-Further inquiries may be directed to the Director of Human Resources, 500 Galliher Drive, Fairmont, WV, 304-367-4692.
+Further inquiries may be directed to Mr. George Perich, Director of Human Resources, 500 Galliher Drive, Fairmont, WV, 304-367-4692.

 THE FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT

 The Family Educational Rights and Privacy Act of 1974 (FERPA) provides students with the right to inspect and review information contained in their educational records, to challenge the contents of their educational records, to have a hearing if the outcome of the challenge is unsatisfactory and to submit explanatory statements for inclusion in their files if they feel the decisions of the hearing panels are unacceptable.
 Students wishing to review their educational records must contact the campus official in charge of the office in which the records are located.
 Students may not inspect records to which they have waived their rights of inspection and review.